By: Ber Leary on February 13th, 2023

 - High turnover rates of tenured employees or skilled workers - Your total rewards package may no longer be competitive.
 If you’re not taking care of your best talent, recruiters or headhunters from rival companies will lure them away.

 - High turnover of minority groups – Members of those groups may feel that your office culture isn’t inclusive, perhaps even hostile or unwelcoming.
 It’s so important to get to the root of why certain demographic groups don’t feel comfortable in your team.
-It’s also essential to ask why your HR processes aren’t identifying and resolving any problems.
+It’s also essential to ask why your human resources processes aren’t identifying and resolving any problems.

 - Low turnover of younger employees – This may indicate that younger workers feel they have promising job prospects with your company, which means your professional development planning is successful.
 Keep looking for new opportunities to retain emerging talent.